MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-Calculate-TDS-on-invoices-using-journals.md

    > [!Note]
    > The **Withholding tax group**  field and the **TCS group** field become unavailable when you select a TDS group in the **TDS group** field.
 The **Withholding tax group** field is available only in the **General journal** page.
 TDS is calculated only if the **Calculate withholding tax** check box is selected for the vendor or customer on the **All vendors** page or **All customers** page.

 3. Click the **Tax information** tab.
 Select the alternate addresses of a company that's set up for the company in this field, if required.
-You can view the companyu name in the **Name** field, which is under the **Company information** field group.
+You can view the company name in the **Name** field, which is under the **Company information** field group.

 4. View the nature of assessee category of the vendor or customer in the **Nature of assessee** field, which is under the **Withholding tax** field group.
 In the **Tax Account Number** (**TAN**) field, view the TAN of the selected company name that's displayed.